mermaidpurse/wrapsher/docs/decisions.md

 - Implement various warnings, lints and (overrideable errors), like:
     - Exactly one `module` for modules
     - No `module` for programs
-    - "Foreign" module functions in a file without a `module` declaration
+    - "Foreign" module functions in a file without a `module` declaration;
+      that is, functions with a module-type receiver but for a module other than the current one.
     - Override probably a pragma like `use ...`
     - `use feature` in a module